Infrastructure as Code (IaC)

 Which type of infrastructure should you choose?

-While needs vary per organization, most choose to go the immutable infrastructure route.
+Though needs vary per organization, most choose to go the immutable infrastructure route.
 Immutable infrastructure makes it extremely simple to stay consistent within the deployment and test environments.
-Also, since it is capable of tracking previous infrastructure versions, you can easily change back to an older version if it is more efficient.
+Also, since this type of infrastructure enables you to track previous infrastructure versions, you can easily change back to an older version if it is more efficient.

 Declarative vs Imperative IaC